wayneeseguin/graft/docs/operators/data-references.md

 Usage: `(( param "DESCRIPTION" ))`

-The `(( param ))` operator marks a value as required, causing spruce to fail if the value is not provided by a merge operation.
+The `(( param ))` operator marks a value as required, causing graft to fail if the value is not provided by a merge operation.
 This ensures critical values aren't accidentally omitted.

 ### Examples: